Why is it never too late to start Yoga?

 •Are artificial joints a problem?
 Typically no. You only do what you are comfortable doing and what your physician gives you the ok to do.

-Challenge The biggest hurdle is going to Beach Yoga for the first time.
+The biggest hurdle is going to Beach Yoga for the first time.
 Just take it easy.
 Nothing to prove here, Yoga is not a competitive sport.
 Yoga and the beach will be good for you, your quality of life and your cycling performance.
-Beach Yoga will change your life in a very positive way.
+Beach Yoga will change your life in a very positive way

 Beach Yoga

-Manasota Beach Monday through Saturday 8:30 AM
+Monday through Saturday 8:30 AM

-North Jetty Beach (1/2 mile South of Nokomis Beach) Daily 9AM
+North Jetty Beach (1/2 mile South of Nokomis Beach)

 It was a beautiful Winter Solstice last night and we had a lovely get-together and a special beach yoga class taught by Eileen.
 We could here the drums from the Nokomis Beach Drum Circle in the far distance.
 The photos were taken by Karen and Kathy.
 Enjoy!
 We may do this again soon.
 We offer Daily classes at 9AM at any weather.